Ben-Karr/react-3d-gradients/README.md

 * [d3](https://d3js.org/) for data generation,
 * [gh-pages](https://github.com/gitname/react-gh-pages) to deploy to Github pages.

-If you want to run the app locally you can clone this repo and run `npm install` from the root folder; `npm start` runs the app.
+If you want to run the app locally you can clone this repo and run `npm install` from the root folder to install all dependancies; `npm start` starts the app.

+_The idea to build this as came from the Fast.ai [forums](https://forums.fast.ai), in particular: I took much inspiration from Christian Wittmann's great [threat](https://forums.fast.ai/t/visualizing-gradient-descent-in-3d/101084) on the toppic, you should check it out if you are interested in the computations that are happening to generate such plots._